Victoire/victoire/README.md

 [**WidgetBundle**][15] | Contains all the base widget logic to be able to use Widgets [**WidgetMapBundle**][16] | Each view has a widget map, this bundle contains all the widget maps logic

-##Bug tracking
+##Troubleshooting

-Victoire uses GitHub issues.
-If you have found a bug, please create an issue.
+Victoire uses GitHub issues, feel free to [create your own](https://github.com/victoire/victoire/issues/new) or develpp [an existing one](https://github.com/victoire/victoire/issues).

 ##MIT License